2023-10-14 05:45:02

 1. Reevaluate goals: Forget the number on the scale or the label on your clothes.
 Instead, focus your goals on more meaningful aspects, such as your emotional and physical well-being.
 Example: Instead of saying “I want to weigh X kilos,” try “I want to feel more energetic and be stronger to play with my children.”

 2. Mindfulness: Mindful eating involves paying full attention to what you eat, how you eat it, and how you feel while you eat.
 Example: Instead of eating in front of the television, sit at the table and savor each bite.
-Notice the textures, flavors, and how you feel after eating.
+Notice the textures, flavors, and how you feel following eating.

 3. Self-love and acceptance: Valuing yourself as you are today is the first step to genuine well-being.
-Example: Every morning, look in the mirror and name one thing you like about yourself, no matter how small.
+Example: Every morning, look in the mirror and name one thing you like regarding yourself, no matter how small.

 4. Invoke self-care: Self-care is not selfishness.
 It is a vital part of overall well-being.
 Example: If you are having a tiring day, take 20 minutes to relax with a cup of tea or soak in a hot bath.